syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Drag-and-Drop.md

 ## Drag and drop between Trees

-You can drag and drop tree nodes between two TreeView by setting “**AllowDragAndDrop**” as true along with “**AllowDragAndDropAcrossControl**” as true.
+You can drag and drop tree nodes between two TreeView by setting **AllowDragAndDrop** as true along with **AllowDragAndDropAcrossControl** as true.

-In the controller page, create a data List that contains the details about tree nodes.
+In the controller page, create a data list that contains the details about tree nodes.